 Collaborators

-The Gartstein Temperament Lab collaborates with many other research teams around the world, including researchers from Brazil, Chile, China, Finland, Italy, Korea, Mexico, The Netherlands, Romania, Russia, Spain, and the United States.
+The Gartstein Temperament Lab collaborates with many research teams from around the world including researchers from Brazil, Chile, China, Czechia, Finland, Italy, Korea, Mexico, The Netherlands, Romania, Russia, Spain, as well as within the United States.

 Community Partners